Niveath/ZohoInternZLabs/README.md

 # ZohoInternZLabs

-# Mapping CVEs to MITRE ATT&CK Framework using SecRoBERTa
+# Mapping CVEs to MITRE ATT&CK Framework using SecureBERT

 ## Dataset used :